Granite Springs, Oregon

 “If you’re worried about damage, we could do it at my place.
 There’s not much to break in the drying shed.”

-Maybe not much property, but what about people?
-They could be broken just as easily.
+Not much property, maybe, but what about them?
+People could be broken just as easily.
 Sweat dampened her palms.
 “I don’t know.
 Maybe.”

 “Come on, it’ll be fun.”
-Abby took up the stepladder in both hands and, on her way by, playfully jostled her elbow into Thia.
+Carrying the stepladder with both hands, Abby playfully jostled her elbow into Thia on the way past.
 “I’ll see if Kendra can come, make it a night out.
 There’s no way anything can go wrong with both of us there with you.
-Come on.”
-Her face lost its smile.
+Come on,” she repeated, but without humor.
 “You need to do this.
 It won’t be safe for you until you can—”

 “—control the power, I know.
 Believe me, I know.
 It won’t be safe for any of us.”
-Because a powerful, vindictive woman wouldn’t hesitate to use Thia’s love for her friends against her.
+Because a powerful, vindictive woman wouldn’t hesitate to weaponize Thia’s love for her friends.

-“It’ll be okay,” Abby said quietly and then carried the ladder away.
+“It’ll be okay,” Abby said quietly and then went to put the ladder away.

-At the jingle of the sleigh bells hung on the main door, Thia turned with a practiced smile.
-Not too exuberant, or the prospective customer could be put on edge.
+At the jingle of the sleigh bells hung on the door, Thia put on a practiced smile.
+Not too exuberant orthe prospective customer could be put on edge.
 No one wanted a pushy salesperson, and certainly not before ten in the morning.

-A vaguely familiar woman smiled in return and drifted to the right of the door, toward the table of boxed holiday cards.
-With only three days left before Solstice and Christmas only a few days after that, she was cutting things rather close.
+A vaguely familiar woman smiled in return and went to the table of boxed holiday cards.
+With only three days left before Solstice, and Christmas only a few days after that, she was cutting things close.

-Thia’s quick survey of the sales floor showed plenty of available clerks should the handful of browsers need help.
-She knelt down, disappearing from view, to straighten out the jumble of gift boxes and wrapping supplies.
-Nearly everyone wanted things gift-wrapped lately.
+A quick survey showed plenty of available clerks should the handful of browsers need help, so Thia dropped out of sight behind the counter to organize the jumble of gift boxes and wrapping supplies.
+Nearly everyone wanted things wrapped lately.
 And why not?
 The season was stressful enough without the added pressure of trying to tie a perfect bow.

-A throat cleared, the sound masculine and originating above her on the other side of the counter.
-More tentative than impatient.
+A throat cleared.
+Masculine and tentative rather than impatient, the sound originated above Thia from the other side of the counter.
 She arranged another smile and stood.

-Oh, goodness.
+Thia felt flushed.
+Nervous.
+Oh, dear.
 At thirty-two she knew all too well the symptoms of acute attraction.
 She also knew how rare such a thing was for her.
-Nerves and confusions had her turning up the brightness of her smile.
+Flustered, she tried to hide it by turning up the brightness of her smile.
+Mistake!
 It felt forced.
 Overdone, but it was too late to dial it back now.
-“May I help you?

 “Hello,” he said.
 And then made a visible effort to relax.
 His smile was charmingly shy.
 “Hi.”

-She felt a surge of delight that was completely out of scale for the situation, and took it as a positive sign.
-Maybe getting over Cormac wouldn’t be as hard as she’d feared.
+She felt a surge of delight that was completely out of scale for the situation.
+And to think she’d worried that she would have a hard time getting over Cormac.
+“Hi,” she said back.

 And they proceeded to stare at one another like fools.